Fuguu/BetterDiscord/VideoBackground/README.md

 # Video Background for BetterDiscord
 This is a guide to using the plugin.
 When working, it will insert a `<video>` element under the page which requires some css to make visible.
-I provided a sample css theme that will do so.
+I have provided a sample css theme that will do so.

 Example: